platanus/angular-pallet-bundle/README.md

 ##### Mandatory

-- *document-url:* the url containing the image to show.
+- *document-url:* the url containing the document to show.

 ##### Optional